Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: LLM-as-a-Judge evaluations

 \subsection{Prompts for LLM-as-a-Judge setting}

-To use LLMs as a tool for qualitative analysis, we used the expert angle design for our prompts \cite{parfenova_text_2025}.
-The Figures \ref{fig: prompt_supp_single_shot} and \ref{fig: prompt_suff_single_shot} depict the skeletons of single shot LLM-as-a-Judge setting for global rationale support and sufficiency criteria, respectively.
-We conducted several experiments and refined the prompts through several iterations.
-We observe that asking only the answer and the confidence level is not explaining the LLMs' decision for interpretability evaluation.
-That is why, we also asked LLMs to provide explanations for the answer and the confidence level.
-We provide examples in the few-shot setting (see Figures \ref{fig: prompt_supp_few_shot} and \ref{fig: prompt_suff_few_shot}), where example cases and the case is judged by the LLM contains the violation of the same article.
+To use LLMs as a tool for qualitative analysis, we adopt an expert-angle prompt design \cite{parfenova_text_2025}.
+Figures~\ref{fig: prompt_supp_single_shot} and~\ref{fig: prompt_suff_single_shot} show the single-shot LLM-as-a-Judge templates for the global rationale support and sufficiency criteria, respectively.
+We conducted several pilot experiments and refined these prompts iteratively.

+We observed that asking only for a label and a confidence level does not adequately reveal the LLMs' reasoning for interpretability evaluation.
+Therefore, we also ask LLMs to provide explanations for both their answer and their stated confidence.
+In the few-shot setting, we include example cases (Figure \ref{fig: few_shot_examples}) such that the examples and the target case all involve alleged violations of the same article.